dpedley/swift-rest/README.md

 # swift-rest

 Swift REST is a library that aims to add REST like functionality to SwiftUI view creation.
-The main class is `AsyncRestRequest` which allows you to build URLSessions and Bind them to a quick example might help.
+The main class is `AsyncRestRequest` which allows you to build `URLSessions` with `Binding`.
+A quick example might help show how it is used.

 ```
 // Let's assume we have a service that returns JSON like: